dancerphil/react-router-template-link/README.md

 `Link` or `TemplatedLink` accepts some props listed below:

 `{boolean} props.blank`: Whether link opens in a new window.
-An external link will always open in a new window, which is determined by isExternal option.
+An external link will always open in a new window, which is determined by `isExternal` option.

-`isActive, activeClassName, activeStyle`: Same as react-router-dom.
+`isActive, activeClassName, activeStyle`: Same as `react-router-dom`.

 `className, style, onClick`: Same as `a` element.

 `hash`: Add hash to TemplatedLink.

-> What's the difference between external & blank?
->
-> An external link uses absolute address as default, but a blank link may use relative address based on basename.
->
-> An external link is always a blank link.